STANDARD FORM RULES FOR INCORPORATED ASSOCIATIONS

 “Family Member” means anyone of several members of the one family resident at the same address;

 “Financial Member” means a Member of the Club who is not in default in the payment of his annual subscription or any fees or other moneys payable by him in accordance with the Rules;

 “Financial Year” means the financial year of the Club as defined by Rule 84;

-“He or Him or Himself” which are of a Male Gender mean that where any of these words appear it include any gender;
+“He or Him or Himself” being of a Male Gender mean that where any of these words appear they include any gender;

 “Junior Member” means a person over the age of twelve (12) years and under the age of sixteen (16) years who has been admitted as a Member of the Club;

 “Life Member” means a Member who has been admitted to the Club as a Member for life, whether upon payment of a subscription or without payment of a subscription as may be determined by the Members from time to time;

 “Member” means a person who has been admitted as a Member of the Club and where the context otherwise so admits, shall include a person admitted to any other category of Membership and the word “Member” where the context so admits shall mean and include persons who have been admitted to any category of Membership;

 “Member of the Committee” in Rule 36 where the context so admits shall be deemed to include the Office Bearers;

 “Meeting” includes Committee, Executive, General, Special General or Annual General Meeting;